Quentin Stern

 Pushing the limits of magnetic resonance

 Nuclear magnetic resonance is a powerful technique with a number of applications ranging from medical imaging (magnetic resonance imaging, MRI) to chemical and biological research.
 However, magnetic resonance is inheritently insensitive.
 That’s why you have to lie in an MRI scanner for so long.
-If we can boost the sensitivity of magnetic resoanance, not only you don’t have to lie in the MRI scanner for long but we then have access to the detection of new phenomena.
+If we can boost the sensitivity of magnetic resonance, not only you don’t have to lie in the MRI scanner for long but we then have access to the detection of new phenomena.
 Increasing the sensitivity of magnetic resonance by orders of magnititude is made possible by hyperpolarization methods.
 My main research topic is one such method called dissolution dynamic nuclear polarization.

 Recent work